AndyZhuang/andyzhuang.github.com/index.md

 ---
 layout: page
 title: CaptainAZ
 tagline:    To create a starship
 ---
 {% include JB/setup %}

-## Recently working on
+### Recently working on
 On Mar.24th.

     1. A Maker/Hacker Space in Beijing , due in June.
-    2. A E-commerce site on open-source hardware, due in May.
+    2. A E-commerce site for open-source hardware, due in May.
     3. A Crowdfunding site for Science project,etc, due in April

-## Recently Studying
+### Recently Studying
 On Mar.
 24th.

     * Linux Admin.
 (IPtable, Scripting, etc)